mhweiner/stubfn/README.md

 ## Stub Methods

+### Resetting

+#### `Stub.reset(): Stub`
+Resets the stub to its initial state.
+Clears recorded calls and resets internal expectations and return values.

+#### `Stub.clearCalls(): Stub`
+Clears recorded calls.
+Does not reset internal expectations and return values.

+---

 ### Call Tracking

 #### `Stub.getCalls(): any[]`
-Returns an array of all calls made to the stub (each call is an array of arguments)
+Returns an array of all calls made to the stub (each call is an array of arguments).

 #### `Stub.getNumCalls(): number`
-Returns the total number of times the stub has been called
+Returns the total number of times the stub has been called.

-#### `Stub.clear(): Stub`
-Clears recorded calls and resets internal expectations and return values

 ---

 ### Argument Validation

 #### `Stub.expects(...args: any[]): Stub`
 Defines the exact arguments the stub expects to receive.
 If the stub is called with different arguments, it throws an error.
 Uses deep equality comparison (by value, not reference).
+Cannot be used after `when()`.

 ---